-&lt;sup>7 For example hosting secondments, for GF hosting the outgoing phase, etc.
+7 For example hosting secondments, for GF hosting the outgoing phase, etc.

-[Full name + Legal Entity Short Name + Country] General description Academic organisation (Yes / No) delete as appropriate Role and profile of key persons (supervisor) (names, title, qualifications of the main supervisor) Dept./Division / Laboratory Key research facilities, Infrastructure and Equipment Demonstrate that the beneficiary has sufficient facilities and infrastructure to host and/or offer a suitable environment for training and transfer of knowledge to the recruited experienced researcher If applicable, indicate the name of the entity with a capital or legal link to the beneficiary and its role in the action in the following table.
-List "telegraphically" the particular infrastructure and/or equipment available to you and your project, along with the facilities and amenities that will be available to you for your training and transfer of knowledge.
 Independent research premises?
-Explain the status of the beneficiary's research facilities i.e. are they owned by the beneficiary or rented by it?
+Explain the status of the beneficiary's research facilities - i.e. are they owned by the beneficiary or rented by it?
 Are its research premises wholly independent from other entities?
 If applicable, indicate the name of the entity with a capital or legal link to the beneficiary and describe the nature of the link in the following table.
 The principle here is that each beneficiary has premises, owned or rented, to host the fellows.
 An established University/Department/Company, etc. does of course have independent research premises.
-On the contrary, for example, a newly established campus company/university spin-off, that neither Durations and annuat owns nor rents premises yet, would not be considered to have independent research premises.
-On the other hand, a company in an incubator-facility made available free-of-charge would also be considered to have independent research premises Previous and current involvement in research and training programmes Indicate up to 5 relevant EU, national or international research and training actions/projects in which the beneficiary has previously participated and/or is currently participating Relevant publications and/or (Max 5) Only list items (co-)produced by the supervisor research/innovation products
+On the contrary, for example, a newly established campus company/university spin-off, that neither owns nor rents premises yet, would not be considered to have independent research premises.
+On the other hand, a company in an incubator-facility made available free-of-charge would also be considered to have independent research premises.
+Previous and current involvement in research and training programmes Relevant publications and/or research/innovation products Indicate up to 5 relevant EU, national or international research and training actions/projects in which the beneficiary has previously participated and/or is currently participating (Max 5) Only list items (co-)produced by the supervisor